-This is a list of resources for you if you want to learn to sail, to rent a boat, to buy a boat or (it happens) repair a boat in the Phoenix area.
-The people who run these businesses are all members of the Arizona Yacht Club and we appreciate their support.
+Below is a list of resources if you want to learn to sail, rent a boat, buy a boat, or (it happens) repair a boat in the Phoenix area.
+All of the people who run these businesses are members of the Arizona Yacht Club and we appreciate their support.

 If you want to learn to sail, we naturally recommend that you start with the Learn to Sail class from the nonprofit Arizona Sailing Foundation, taught by US Sailing certified instructors and coaches from AYC.
-The class includes the Little Red Book that leads to small boat certification from US Sailing.
+The class includes the Little Red Book, which leads to small boat certification from US Sailing.

-The Sailboat Shop has served Arizona sailors for three decades.
-Owner, Tom Errickson operates from the Scorpion Bay Marina at Lake Pleasant and offers several ASA-certified sailing courses.
-Tom and many of his instructors are AYC members.
+The Sailboat Shop, also known as SailAZ, has served Arizona sailors for over three decades.
+SailAZ operates from Scorpion Bay Marina at Lake Pleasant and offers several ASA sailing certifications, including ASA 101, 103, 104, 105, 106, 110, 114, and 118.
+Instructors include Tom Errickson, Capt.
+Emory Heisler, Capt.
+Bob LaBine, and Capt.
+Steve Shenkel.

 We also count on two companies to take care of the AYC and ASF powerboat fleet, four boats that absolutely must run properly.
-They’re Glendale Marine with Steve Nahkala and Valley Marine with Gene Walentiny.
+They’re Glendale Marine with member Steve Nahkala and Valley Marine with AYC member Gene Walentiny.

 See more on the “Adult Sailing: What’s Next?” page